 Kylmäluoma’s 9-hole frisbee golf course is freely available to everyone.
 Equipment can be rented and course maps can be bought from the visitor centre’s reception.
 The approximately 1.5 km-long course starts off from behind the reception building.

 The area’s hiking trails and forest roads offer a plethora of options for mountain bikers.
 From Kylmäluoma, one can pedal along an old church path towards the village of Taivalkoski.
-The trails are easy to ride, as a rule, and they are marked as cycle routes.
+The trails are easy to ride, as a rule, and they are suitable for biking.
 There is a 30 kilometres long, demanding cycling route between Hossa and Kylmäluoma.
 In both places, at Hossa and Kylmäluoma, is possible to rent a bikes and fatbikes.

 Snowshoes give you the freedom to walk in the middle of silent forests.
 By following signs of trekking trails, it is convenient to do a route, according to one’s own fitness.
 Equipment for walking on the crust of snow drifts can be rented from the trekking centre.